Asere231/Java-Spring-Certificate/README.md

 ## 📁 Directory Overview

 - **QUIZ_CONSOLE_APP**
-  A basic console-based quiz application written in Java.
-This project showcases the use of classes, constructors, arrays, user input handling with `Scanner`, and simple logic for evaluating user responses.
+  A very simple console-based quiz application — the first project in this course.
+It showcases the basics of Java programming, including object-oriented design, class creation, arrays, and user input using `Scanner`.
-  The program prompts the user with multiple-choice questions, collects their answers, and calculates a final score based on correct responses.
-It's a great demonstration of control flow, object-oriented design, and Java fundamentals.
+  The program asks the user a series of multiple-choice questions, records their answers, and prints a score at the end.
+It's designed to reinforce fundamental Java concepts in a practical and interactive way.